QubesOS/qubes-posts/2025-08-10-qubes-os-4-3-0-rc1-available-for-testing.md

 download_url: /downloads/
 ---

-We're pleased to announce that the first release candidate (RC) for Qubes OS 4.3.0 is now available for [testing](/doc/testing/).
+We're pleased to announce that the first release candidate (RC) for Qubes OS 4.3.0 is now available for [download](/downloads/) and [signature verification](/security/verifying-signatures/).
 This minor release includes many new features and improvements over Qubes OS 4.2.
-The ISO and associated [verification files](/security/verifying-signatures/) are available on the [downloads](/downloads/) page.

 ## What's new in Qubes 4.3.0?